We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 2. Google Sheets: best for agencies on a budget

-Google Sheets may not have the advanced features of a dedicated tool, but it’s still a compelling choice for smaller operations on a tight budget.
+Google Sheets may not have the advanced features of a dedicated tool, but it’s still a compelling choice for smaller operations on a particularly tight budget.

 Let’s say you’re a creative agency with a handful of clients.
 In this case, you could create a blank spreadsheet, fill in the cells with critical data and manually manage your CRM.